craftamap/esbuild-plugin-html/README.md

 interface HtmlFileConfiguration {
     filename: string,                     // Output filename, e.g. index.html.
 This path is relative to the out dir
-    define: HtmlFileConfigurationDefine,  // provide a way to replace global identifiers with constant expressions
+    define: HtmlFileConfigurationDefine,  // To replace global identifiers with constant expressions
     entryPoints: string[],                // Entry points to inject into the created html file, e.g. ['src/index.jsx'].
                                           // Multiple entryPoints are possible.
     title?: string,                       // title to inject into the head, will not be set if not specified